awsdocs/amazon-kendra-developer-guide/doc_source/deploying.md

 # Deploying Amazon Kendra<a name="deploying"></a>

 When it comes time to deploy Amazon Kendra search to your Web site, we provide source code that you can use with React to get a head start on your application\.
 The source code is provided free of charge under a modified MIT license so that you can use it as is or change it for your own needs\.
-You can download the sample from [https://kendrasamples\.s3\.amazonaws\.com/kendrasamples\.zip](https://kendrasamples.s3.amazonaws.com/kendrasamples.zip)\.
+There are two examples:
++ [https://kendrasamples\.s3\.amazonaws\.com/kendrasamples\-react\-app\.zip](https://kendrasamples.s3.amazonaws.com/kendrasamples-react-app.zip) – An example React application that provides sample data and a search page\.
++ [https://kendrasamples\.s3\.amazonaws\.com/kendrasamples\.zip](https://kendrasamples.s3.amazonaws.com/kendrasamples.zip) – A library that you can add to an existing React application\.

-The example application is modeled after the search page of the Amazon Kendra console\.
-It has the same features for searching and displaying search results\.
-You can use the whole example application, or you can choose just one of the features for your own use\.
+The examples are modeled after the search page of the Amazon Kendra console\.
+They have the same features for searching and displaying search results\.
+You can use the whole example, or you can choose just one of the features for your own use\.

-To see the three components of the search page in the console, choose the code icon \(**</>**\) from the right menu\.
+To see the three components of the search page in the Amazon Kendra console, choose the code icon \(**</>**\) from the right menu\.
 Hover your pointer over each section to see a brief description of the component and to get the URL of the component's source\.

 **Topics**
 + [Overview](#example-overview)